MicrosoftDocs/power-platform/power-platform/guidance/coe/after-setup-tenant-hygiene.md

 # Introduction

-After successfully deploying the Center of Excellence (CoE) Starter Kit, your organization now has a comprehensive view of all Power Platform components within your tenant.
-This can reveal previously unknown information about the number of environments, apps, cloud flows, and bots that are in use.
+By deploying the Center of Excellence (CoE) Starter Kit, your organization now has a comprehensive view of all Power Platform components within your tenant.
+It can reveal previously unknown information about the number of environments, apps, cloud flows, and bots that are in use.
 To take full advantage of this new insight, this document provides guidance and suggestions for implementing effective tenant hygiene and robust governance, based on the most common scenarios encountered.
-By utilizing the features of the CoE Starter Kit, you can ensure the optimal performance and security of your Power Platform solutions.

 ## Establishing tenant hygiene

 The natural expansion of the Microsoft Power Platform can sometimes conflict with an organization's established strategies, such as their environment strategy.
 This can make it difficult for Center of Excellence (CoE) teams to fully understand the purpose and usage of the various apps, environments, cloud flows, and bots that are in use.
-To address this challenge, this guidance document offers best practices for administration and governance, as well as examples of the tooling available in the CoE Starter Kit, and out-of-the-box capabilities to help CoE teams effectively manage and optimize their Power Platform solutions.
+To address this challenge, this guidance document offers best practices for administration and governance, as well as examples of the tooling available in the CoE Starter Kit and out-of-the-box capabilities to help CoE teams effectively manage and optimize their Power Platform solutions.

 ## Managing existing environments

 As you gain visibility into your tenant's Power Platform environments, you may discover environments that were previously unknown to you.
 Having a well-defined environment strategy is crucial for sustained and governed adoption of the Power Platform.
 Communicating this strategy clearly to your organization is even more important in ensuring that makers are developing solutions in the appropriate environment.
-The CoE Starter Kit's governance component includes the Developer Compliance Center, which can be used to establish control over environments by requiring environment owners to provide a business justification for maintaining their environment.
+The CoE Starter Kit's governance component includes the Developer compliance portal, which can be used to establish control over environments by requiring environment owners to provide a business justification for maintaining their environment.
 This helps ensure that all environments in your tenant are aligned with your organization's overall strategy and goals.

 Some benefits of using the developer compliance center: